Beta decay : nuclei getting slimmer to achieve stability

 The stable element is the nucleus of iodine-127, with 53 protons and 74 neutrons.
 This distribution corresponds to the smallest mass nuclei in the family.

-Nature use a force called the weak force to transform neutrons into protons.
+Nature uses a force called the weak force to transform neutrons into protons.
 This process is accompanied by the production of an electron and an antineutrino.
 The energy needed to create an electron and an antineutrino is taken from the difference of mass energies of the father and son nuclei.
-This difference must be greater than the sum of the mass of the electron energies and neutrino.
+This difference must be greater than the sum of the masses of the electron energies and neutrino.
 The neutrino mass being zero, this sum reduces to the electron mass energy, 0.511 MeV.

-A beta decay costs only 0.511 MeV (510,000 electron volts) much less than the 7 to 8 million electron volts (MeV) required for the expulsion of a neutron, the competitng process.
+A beta decay costs only 0.511 MeV (510,000 electron volts) much less than the 7 to 8 million electron volts (MeV) required for the expulsion of a neutron, the competing process.
 Beta decay is a slow process owing to the weak force, but economical in energy.

 The energy released by the transformation must exceed the threshold of 0.51 MeV to occur, a condition verified in the case of large excess of neutrons in Sn-127.
-This tin nucleus with 77 neutrons is thus transformed into antimony (76 neutrons), then into Tellurium (75 neutrons) before reaching the stable isotope with 74 neutrons.
+This tin nucleus with 77 neutrons is thus transformed into antimony (76 neutrons), then into tellurium (75 neutrons) before reaching the stable isotope with 74 neutrons.
 Electrons emissions, initially very frequent, slow down as it approaches equilibrium.

 Starting from the other side of the parabola with baryum-126 (56 protons), one can observe a cascade of changes of protons into neutrons, with the expulsion of positive electrons (positrons) and neutrinos.
 The scenario is general whatever the number of nucleons.
 If we add as a third dimension to the nuclear chart, the energy of mass divided by the number of nucleons, the resulting surface has the appearance of a deep valley called “valley of stability” at the bottom of which one find the most stable nuclei.
 One flank of the valley is populated by radioactive nuclei emitting electrons, the other by positron-emitting nuclei.